Pajama Press

 49th Shelf features Moon at Nine in their August newsletter

-MoonAtNine“In this third person rendition, Deborah Ellis creates characters that aren’t all loveable Ann[e] of Green Gable types.
+“In this third person rendition, Deborah Ellis creates characters that aren’t all loveable Ann[e] of Green Gable types.
 Farrin is a defiant perhaps selfish teen with a razor sharp mind who hates her mom.
-Besides writing stories, she has no goals until she meets Sadira, a kind and smart girl who comes to the aid of all…A story that illuminates, astounds and perhaps will grow empathy for other cultures and sexualities.”
+Besides writing stories, she has no goals until she meets Sadira, a kind and smart girl who comes to the aid […]

 Canadian Children’s Book News reviews “riveting” Moon at Nine

-MoonAtNine_C_Oct5.indd“Growing up in Tehran in the 1980s, Farrin’s entire life has always been filled with secrets.
+“Growing up in Tehran in the 1980s, Farrin’s entire life has always been filled with secrets.
 As secret supporters of the Shah who was overthrown by the Revolutionary Guard in 1979, Farrin’s parents’ illegal activities in support of the Shah could land them all in serious trouble.
-Her mother has always warned her not to draw attention to herself.
-Consequently, Farrin has never had close friends at school where she endeavours to keep a low profile.
-But everything changes when she meets a new girl named Sadira.
-Sadira’s friendship brings colour and brightness to her days, and soon Farrin knows that her feelings for Sadira are stronger than friendship.
-But this is Iran, and being gay is considered a crime.
-Farrin and Sadira cling to a desperate hope that the can somehow be together.
-But when the truth about their relationship is discovered, they are confronted with the harsh and terrible penalty that they must face for loving one another.
+Her mother has always warned her not to […]

 International Reading Association features Moon at Nine on Tales from Around the World

-MoonAtNine_C_Oct5.indd“…Adapted from a true story, this novel takes readers into intimate lives of same-sex relationships in a country which still enforces traditional and religious beliefs.
+“…Adapted from a true story, this novel takes readers into intimate lives of same-sex relationships in a country which still enforces traditional and religious beliefs.
 While many places around the world are promoting gay rights and the legalization of same-sex marriage, there are still many places considering homosexuality an unspoken issue.
-This is a thought-provoking story inviting readers to ponder the interplay of cultural, moral, and sexual issues in different countries around the globe.”
+This is a thought-provoking […]

 Simcoe Reformer discusses Moon at Nine with Deborah Ellis